eimon851/data-analytics-projects/README.md

 - Evaluated marketing campaign effectiveness for Row Health, a tech-forward insurance company, using Excel and SQL (BigQuery) to analyze metrics related to customer acquisition and brand awareness.
 - Tools: Excel, SQL, Tableau

+VelociCycle Analysis

+- Following up on [link] — this project dives into sales trends and customer insights using exploratory SQL (BigQuery) analysis for VelociCycle, a premium Australian bike brand catering to performance-focused riders.